 Studies suggest that after six months, fewer than half of people are able to keep their New Year’s resolutions.
 While failed goals are merely an annoyance for most people, they may have serious repercussions for those who struggle with disordered eating or an eating disorder.
 Not surprisingly, the three most popular New Year’s resolutions are topics related to the eating disorder mindset: 1) diet or eat healthier; 2) exercise more; and 3) lose weight.
 January 1st arguably begins the most weight-focused time of year: a mea culpa for the past year’s perceived dietary transgressions.
 It is difficult to escape the diet-culture chatter that inundates this season, which feeds the eating disorder voice.

-3 Reasons New Year’s Resolutions and Eating Disorders Are an Issue
+3 Reasons New Year’s Resolutions and Eating Disorders

 New Year’s resolutions have existed for a very long time—as far back as the Stone Age.
 Regardless, the calendar does not necessarily match with an individual’s readiness to make adjustments.
 The stages of change, developed by Prochaska and DiClemente, are a better indication of readiness to transform.